splunk/public-o11y-docs/gdi/monitors-monitoring/prometheus-velero.md

 The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the `prometheus/velero` monitor type to gets metrics from Velero.

-This monitor is available on Kubernetes, Linux, and Windows.
+This integration is available on Kubernetes, Linux, and Windows.

 ## Benefits